SNatis/T211-MQTT-Bridge/README.md

 # T211 MQTT Bridge

-With this firmware, it is possible to read data from Belgian smart electricity meters and send them via the MQTT protocol to your home automation box.
+With this firmware for ESP-01, it is possible to read data from Belgian smart electricity meters and send them via the MQTT protocol to your home automation box.

 ## Features